erestrep/erestrep.github.io/_pages/research.md

 *<u>Keywords:</u> multi-robot systems, cooperative robot control, human-multi-robot collaboration, cooperative manipulation, control of multi-agent systems, control of mobile robots.*

+My research is about the modeling, control design, and analysis of **multi-robot systems**.
+The main objective is to make groups of autonomous robots cooperate in order to reach a disered behavior or carry out a specific task while dealing with the specific challenges of multi-robot systems such as limited and local information and physical/interaction constraints.

+My current research is focused on four main subjects:

+* Multi-objective control of **heterogeneous** robotic teams
+* Shared control for **human-multi-robot collaboration**
+* **Open multi-robot systems** for resilience
+* **Synchronization and topology identification** of cooperative multi-agent systems

 <!-- pages/projects.md -->
 <div class="projects">
 {% if site.enable_project_categories and page.display_categories %}